StarTalk Radio - Einstein’s Genius with Ron Howard

 and don't want the H-bomb, the hydrogen bomb.

-The next level up.
+The next level of-

 Which is much more powerful.

-Weren't there some who pulled back after they saw that Germany was collapsing?
+Weren't there some who pulled back after they saw

-Some people thought they should not have used the bombs in the war.
+used the bombs in the war.

 Right, because Japan was not working on the bomb.

-And Germany was out of the picture.
+That's right, and Germany was out of the picture.

-And Germany was out of the picture.
+And Germany was out of the picture,

-So therefore the motivation, the triggering motivation to make the bomb in the first place had evaporated.
+to make the bomb in the first place had evaporated.

 And so, of course, there must be just tremendous, just complicated experiences.